sushilsridhar/springboot-mvc-with-reactjs/README.md

 **Add Interceptor**
 Override addInterceptors of WebMvcConfigurer.
 Set default locale, set param, based on which interception will happen.

+**I18N - internationalization**
+Add different languages support using locale and property file.

 **Post-Redirect-Get**
 after post, redirect to get request to reload the page.

+**Thymeleaf**
+Setup TemplateResolver(resolves the location of template)
+TemplateEngine(loads the model to template)
+and ViewResolver(delegates work to template resolver, set priority in view resolver for thymeleaf, if config has multiple resolvers)

 **Smart Tomcat**
 Intellij Idea CE does not support Application servers, so install smart tomcat plugin and follow the instructions mentioned in the link to configure external tomcat.